All about selects

 placeholder="Select a favorite fruit...",

-# our options
+# the options

 options=[